0xDBFB7/scientific_standards/README.md

 >
 > 0. Discussing whether this is [even a good idea](https://github.com/0xDBFB7/scientific_standards/issues/2), existing efforts of the same kind, etc.
 > 1. Discussing the parts of the MISEV[see below], RFC, or other standards that you're familiar with, to establish some kind of meta-standard
-> 2. Publishing your protocols on [protocols.io](https://protocols.io) or equivalent, answering questions from new researchers in the field, getting pre-trial [advice](http://openreview.net/) from other experts, writing more detail into papers, creating societies, publishing in open-access journals, using open lab notebooks.
+> 2. Publishing your protocols on [protocols.io](https://protocols.io) or equivalent, answering questions from new researchers in the field, getting pre-trial [guidance](http://openreview.net/) from other experts, writing more detail into papers, creating societies, publishing in open-access journals, using open lab notebooks.
 >
-> if it is decided that this repo is a good place to start working on standards,
+> If it is decided that this repo is a good place to start working on standards,
 >
-> 3. Joining the Issue (set Notifications->Custom->(Closed+Reopened) and/or the [voting mailing list](https://forms.gle/GcFkgqGACnhsSmQN8) for your own field of expertise
+> 3. Joining the [voting mailing list](https://forms.gle/GcFkgqGACnhsSmQN8) and/or the Issue (set Notifications->Custom->(Closed+Reopened)) for your own field of expertise
 > 4. Posting an issue or PR with a draft standard or literature review for your field.
 > (Be aware that, unlike a paper, your contribution may be [modified by others](https://en.wikipedia.org/wiki/Wikipedia:Ownership_of_content) as knowledge of the field progresses and new circumstances must be covered).